Pyslet: Python package for Standards in Learning, Education and Training

 Full documentation is hosted at http://pyslet.readthedocs.org

 Pyslet currently supports Python 2.6, 2.7 and 3.3+, see docs for details.

 While Pyslet is being actively developed the version on PyPi may lag a few months behind the master branch on GitHub.
 The unittests are fairly comprehensive and are automatically run against the master branch using TravisCI:

-Users of older Python builds (e.g., the current Python 2.6 installed on OS X as of August 2014) should be aware that pip may well fail to install itself or other modules due to a failure to connect to the PyPi repository.
+Users of older Python builds (e.g., Python 2.6 installed on older OS X versions) should be aware that pip may well fail to install itself or other modules due to a failure to connect to the PyPi repository.
 Fixing this is hard and installing from source is recommended instead if you are afflicted by this issue.

 The Pyslet package contains a setup.py script so you can install it by downloading the compressed archive, uncompressing it and then running the following command inside the package: